Owner-Operator vs. Company Driver: What’s the Difference and What’s the Better Option?

-Owner-operator vs. company driver is a common debate in the trucking industry.
+If you’re planning on entering the trucking industry, it’s crucial to first understand the difference between an owner-operator vs. a company driver.
 Which one pays more?
 Which one requires more work?
 And ultimately, is it better to be an owner-operator or company driver?

 There’s no one size fits all answer, but by taking some time to better understand the differences, you can decide which is best for you.

-An owner-operator is a self-employed truck driver who owns or finances their own commercial truck.
+Owner-operators are self-employed truck drivers who own or finance their own commercial truck; essentially, they run their own trucking business.
 They work as independent contractors who can set their own hours and schedule.

 Owner-operators either operate under their own authority, meaning they are responsible for essentially all aspects of their business, including finding loads to haul, or they lease-on to a carrier, who assists with finding loads and managing paperwork.